AamuLumi/Rimworld-Diary/README.md

 - Read and write your diary for each day of your colony.
 - Check events that happen for each day.
-- Export to a single .txt file.
+- Export to a single .txt or .rtf file.

 ## Compatibility